 Treating the Underlying Sleep Disorder

 Treating just the Ambien addiction is incomplete until the co-occurring sleep disorder is also resolved.
 Addressing and treating your insomnia is an integral part of managing your Ambien addiction.
 Sleep training techniques and practicing sleep hygiene are two essential treatment approaches to addressing insomnia or other sleep disorders.
 Sleep hygiene refers to strategies you can take to better your ability to fall and stay asleep.
-These include:

 - Avoiding stimulation before bed (this includes electronics)

 - Exercising in the morning

 - Keeping strict bedtimes and morning wake times